TTacco/Hollow-Point/README.md

 ##### Q: Is this safe to Install/Uninstall on an existing save?

 A: Should be, this mod loads all of its stuff on the fly when you load/make a new save and it doesn’t do anything that would permanently affect the game.
 THAT SAID, you should ALWAYS backup your save when using mods.
 This applies to any mod really, better safe than sorry.

+##### Q: Why did you change the resource system for the spells/healing?

+A:  Due to some technical difficulty with the game's system, I found it easier to just make an entirely new resources meter.
+As for the healing system, I made it so because I wanted to promote the player to play as aggressively as they can, and to minimize the downtime of fights.
+If this ends up making the mod too hard to be unfun, then I am more than willing to do some adjustments.

 ##### Q: I think __________ can be improved/ and here’s my suggestion.